At Aspire Kids Sports Center we make it our mission to “Build Happy, Healthy Kids!”

 In 1978 Scott represented the United States in the Hapoel Games in Israel.
 He toured Australia for one month in 1979 with the ASU team and then competed for the United States in the Sparktakiad Games (part of the Pre-Olympics test) in Moscow where he placed 6th and 7th respectively on Parallel Bars and Vault.

-Scott was the AAU (Amateur Athletic Union) National All-Around Champion in 1980 and placed 2nd on Parallel Bars and 3rd on High Beam.
+Scott was the AAU (Amateur Athletic Union) National All-Around Champion in 1980 and placed 2nd on Parallel Bars and 3rd on High Bar.

 In 1986 the Arizona State University team won the coveted NCAA Team Title and Scott was offered a full-time assistant coach position.
 Scott then helped coach the ASU Varsity team as an assistant to Head Coach Don Robinson.
 This continued until it was dropped from the varsity program in 1993.

-In Scott’s 23 years as Head Coach of the ASU club team, he has coached the team to 18 Collegiate National Team Titles (12 in a row) and produced a self-funding team that
+In Scott’s many years as Head Coach of the ASU club team, he has coached the team to 22 Collegiate National Team Titles and produced a self-funding team.

 After Scott and Dona purchased “Gym Time”, they developed and grew a program designed to make the learning of gymnastics fun, and safe.